shenmeyemeifashengguo/STATE-ToxiCN/README.md

 ## How to Cite
 @inproceedings{bai-etal-2025-state,

-    title = "{STATE} {T}oxi{CN}: A Benchmark for Span-level Target-Aware Toxicity Extraction in {C}hinese Hate Speech Detection", author = "Bai, Zewen  and
+    title = "{STATE} {T}oxi{CN}: A Benchmark for Span-level Target-Aware Toxicity Extraction in {C}hinese Hate Speech Detection",

+    author = "Bai, Zewen  and

       Yang, Liang  and

       Yin, Shengdi  and

       Lu, Junyu  and

       Zeng, Jingjie  and

       Zhu, Haohao  and

       Sun, Yuanyuan  and

       Lin, Hongfei",

     editor = "Che, Wanxiang  and

       Nabende, Joyce  and

       Shutova, Ekaterina  and

       Pilehvar, Mohammad Taher",

-    booktitle = "Findings of the Association for Computational Linguistics: ACL 2025", month = jul,
+    booktitle = "Findings of the Association for Computational Linguistics: ACL 2025",

+    month = jul,

     year = "2025",

     address = "Vienna, Austria",

     publisher = "Association for Computational Linguistics",

     url = "https://aclanthology.org/2025.findings-acl.532/",

     doi = "10.18653/v1/2025.findings-acl.532",

     pages = "10206--10219",

     ISBN = "979-8-89176-256-5",
-    abstract = "The proliferation of hate speech has caused significant harm to society.
-The intensity and directionality of hate are closely tied to the target and argument it is associated with.
-However, research on hate speech detection in Chinese has lagged behind, and existing datasets lack span-level fine-grained annotations.
-Furthermore, the lack of research on Chinese hateful slang poses a significant challenge.
-In this paper, we provide two valuable fine-grained Chinese hate speech detection research resources.
-First, we construct a Span-level Target-Aware Toxicity Extraction dataset (STATE ToxiCN), which is the first span-level Chinese hate speech dataset.
-Secondly, we evaluate the span-level hate speech detection performance of existing models using STATE ToxiCN.
-Finally, we conduct the first study on Chinese hateful slang and evaluate the ability of LLMs to understand hate semantics.
-Our work contributes valuable resources and insights to advance span-level hate speech detection in Chinese."

 }